jchadwick/RazorClientTemplates/README.md

 **External JavaScript Include**

-Or, you can use the custom script handler to generate an external script include to keep that JavaScript out of your HTML:
+Or, you can use the custom script handler to generate the same code as above, but as an external script include to keep that JavaScript out of your HTML:

 	<script type="text/javascript" src="/ClientTemplate.axd?template=~/Views/Shared/Movie.cshtml&name=movieTemplate"></script>